Martian01/mrhttpd/Readme.md

 specifies the directory that will become the chroot jail of the server.
 All other paths with the exception of BIN_DIR are therefore relative to SERVER_ROOT.
 Be aware that a chroot jail can be very restrictive.
 In particular all your document files and all binaries and libraries required for running external programs must be replicated in the chroot jail.

 #### SERVER_PORT
 defines the TCP port the server is listening on.
-The standard for the HTTP protocol is port 80, but you can use any other port if you like.
-It is quite possible to test one version of mrhttpd on a test port while the productive web server listens on port 80 at the same time.
+The default is port 8080, but you can use any other port you like.
+It is quite possible to run multiple server instances at the same time, each one configured for a different port.

 #### SERVER_NAME
 defines the host name sent to CGI programs as a parameter.
-This is different from the "Server" attribute in the HTTP header which is hardcoded to "mrhttpd/2.4.5".
+This is different from the "Server" attribute in the HTTP header which is hardcoded to "mrhttpd/2.5.0".

 #### SERVER_DOCS
 defines the root directory for internal files.
 Internal files are documents like the 404 error page.